jundalisay/superblist/content/en/research/leibniz/monadology/part-1.md

 Accidents cannot detach themselves from substances, or travel around independently of them, as the ‘sensible species’ of the scholastics used to do.
 Consequently, neither substances nor accidents can get into a monad from outside.

-8. Monads must have some qualities.
+8. Monads must have some qualities otherwise they would not be beings at all.

-Otherwise they wouldn’t be beings at all.
 If simple substances didn’t have different qualities, there would be no way in which we could become conscious of any change in things.

 This is because whatever there is in compounds can only come from their simple ingredients.
 But if monads were without qualities, it would be impossible to distinguish one from another, since they are not quantitatively different either.

-Given that there is no empty space, this has the consequence that, whenever there was any motion, it would always be the case that each part of space only received a motion which was equivalent to the motion it had before.
-So it follows that the one state of things would be indiscernible from the other.
+The lack of empty space means that whenever there was any motion, each part of space only received a motion which was equivalent to the motion it had before.
+It follows that the one state of things would be indiscernible from the other.

 9. Every monad is necessarily different from every other monad.

 In Nature, there are never 2 beings which are perfectly similar to each other, and where it is impossible to find any internal difference — that is, a difference grounded in an intrinsic denomination.

 10. Every created being is subject to change.

 Consequently, this is also true of every created monad, and even that this change is continuous in each of them.

 11. Natural changes to which monads are subject come from an internal principle, since no external cause could influence the inside of a monad.

 12. But in addition to the principle of change, there must also be a precise specification of that which changes; and this precise specification, so to speak, individualises simple substances, and makes them different from each other.

 13. This precise specification must include a multiplicity within a unity (or something simple).